itsmesachee/Harry-Potter-Twitter-Bot/README.md

 **Details:** A bot that retweet, reply, favorite, follow and also post status updates from a textfile

+**Other:** The code is commented to help those who are new to coding understand what the code does

 **Technologies Used:**

 - Language: Python